juniinacio/RaspberryPi-PoSh/docs/help/Install-OSMC.md

 ## Description
 This cmdlet installs and restores OSMC for the Raspberry Pi.
 This cmdlet also support setting custom settings into the config.txt file.
 Using this cmdlet u will be able to do both a SD or USB install of OSMC.

-The cmdlet supports the OSMC tar distribution image file format (OSMC_TGT_rbp2_20161128.sources.gz).
+The cmdlet supports the OSMC tar distribution image file format (OSMC_TGT_rbp*_*.img.gz).

-The cmdlet can do installs for all Raspberry Pi versions.
+The cmdlet can install all Raspberry Pi versions.

 OSMC can be downloaded from one of the following locations: http://download.osmc.tv/